diskoverdata/diskover-docs/source_files/user_interface_settings.md

 By default, Diskover shows the file size using the  **binary system**.
 Click the box if you prefer using the  **decimal system**  and your selection will be saved automatically.

-Also by default, Diskover’s file size decimals is set to  **1**.
+Also by default, Diskover’s file size decimal is set to  **1**.
 You can change that value to your own preference and click on  **Set**  to save.

 Select **Use size_du** if you want to use the real allocated disk size instead of the usual file size.